-Island, as used in this report, is a mid-channel bar that has permanent woody vegetation, is flooded once a year, on average, and remains stable except during large flood events.
+Island, as used in this report, is a mid-channel bar that has permanent woody vegetation, is flooded once a year on average, and remains stable except during large flood events.

-Laboratory reporting level (LRL) generally is equal to twice the yearly determined long-term method detection level (LT-MDL).
+Laboratory reporting level (LRL) is generally equal to twice the yearly determined long-term method detection level (LT-MDL).
 The LRL controls false negative error.
 The probability of falsely reporting a nondetection for a sample that contained an analyte at a concentration equal to or greater than the LRL is predicted to be less than or equal to 1 percent.
 The value of the LRL will be reported with a "less than" (<) remark code for samples in which the analyte was not detected.
 The National Water Quality Laboratory (NWQL) collects quality-control data from selected analytical methods on a continuing basis to determine LT-MDLs and to establish LRLs.
 These values are reevaluated annually on the basis of the most current quality-control data and, therefore, may change.
-The LRL replaces the term 'non-detection value' (NDV).
+[Note: In several previous NWQL documents (NWQL Technical Memorandum 98.07, 1998), the LRL was called the nondetection value or NDV-a term that is no longer used.]